DEGoodmanWilson/luna/docs/index.md

 Adding endpoints to your server is likewise meant to be simple.
 Nominate an endpoint with a string or regex and an HTTP verb, and pass in a lambda or other `std::functional`-compatible object (function pointers, bound class member functions), and return a string containing the desired response body.
 Of course, you can set headers and mime types, too.

+Luna also offers a mechanism for inserting middlware for pre-processing and post-process of requests globally.

 ## Example code

 But don't take my word for it.
 Here is some code for serving a simple JSON snippet from a single endpoint.